DanielSchiavini/titanoboa-jupyterlab/README.md

 A JupyterLab extension for integrating with the Vyper programming language by using Titanoboa.

-This extension is composed of a Python package named `titanoboa.jupyterlab.extension` for the server extension and a NPM package named `Titanoboa JupyterLab Vyper extension` for the frontend extension.
+This extension is composed of a Python package named `titanoboa.jupyterlab.extension` for the server extension and a NPM package named `titanoboa-jupyterlab-extension` for the frontend extension.

 ## Requirements